-1.1 “African(s)”means African nationals who may or may not be resident in Africa; This includes legal residents of an African country with the rights to work and do business in that country.
+- “African(s)”means African citizens or nationals who may or may not be resident in Africa; This includes legal residents of an African country with the rights to work and do business in that country.

-- “Applicant”means an African individual that registers on the TEEP Portal and submits an Application for participation in the Programme;
+- “Applicant”means an African individual that registers on the TEF Hub and submits an Application for participation in the Programme;

-1.3 “Application”means the online entry form completed and submitted by an individual for the Programme;
+- “Application”means the online entry form completed and submitted by an individual for the Programme on the TEF Hub;

-1.4 “Business Idea”means a proposed business that is attributable to the Applicant and which the Applicant is applying to further develop to a viable business with the assistance of the Programme;
+- “Business Idea” means a proposed business that is attributable to the Applicant and which the Applicant is applying to further develop to a viable business with the assistance of the Programme;

-1.7 “Financial Support”means the Seed Capital Investment as well as subsequent access to on-going finance (as applicable) from The Tony Elumelu Foundation;
+- “Financial Support” means the Seed Capital Investment as well as subsequent access to on-going third-party investment (as applicable) from The Tony Elumelu Foundation;

-1.12 “Seed Capital” means $10,000 total funding made available to each Tony Elumelu Entrepreneur from the Tony Elumelu Foundation.
-The first stage is a non-returnable investment of $5,000 (Five Thousand United States Dollars) or its local currency equivalent across Africa which is automatic upon completion of the 12 week training programme, attendance at the TEF Entrepreneurship Forum and approval of submitted business plan; second stage is a returnable loan or equity investment of $5,000 (Five Thousand United States Dollars) or its local currency equivalent across Africa, and must be applied for separately; Seed capital will be disbursed to all Nigerian entrepreneurs in Naira equivalent (based on the Central Bank of Nigeria exchange rate).
+- “Seed Capital” means $10,000 total funding made available to each TEF Entrepreneur from the Tony Elumelu Foundation.
+The first stage is a non-returnable investment of $5,000 (Five Thousand United States Dollars) or its local currency equivalent across Africa which is automatic upon completion of the 12 week training programme, attendance at the Forum and approval of submitted business plan; second stage is a returnable loan or equity investment of $5,000 (Five Thousand United States Dollars) or its local currency equivalent across Africa, and must be applied for separately; Seed capital will be disbursed to all Nigerian entrepreneurs in Naira equivalent (based on the Central Bank of Nigeria exchange rate).

-- “Startup Enterprise Toolkit”means the mandatory 12-week interactive online training programme designed to equip Tony Elumelu Entrepreneurs with the basic skills required to launch, run and scale their business idea;
+- “Startup Enterprise Toolkit”means the mandatory 12-week interactive online training programme designed to equip TEF Entrepreneurs with the basic skills required to launch, run and scale their business idea;

-1.15 “Successful Applicants”or “Tony Elumelu Entrepreneurs” means Applicants who are selected by the Selection Committee to participate in the programme;
+- “Successful Applicants”or “TEF Entrepreneurs” means Applicants who are selected by the Selection Committee to participate in the programme;

 2. Terms and Conditions

-2.2 The Promoter reserves the right to cancel or amend all or any part of the Rules without notice.
-Any changes to the Rules will be posted on the Programme’s website at tonyelumelufoundation.org/TEEP.
-It is the responsibility of Successful Applicants to keep themselves informed as to any changes to the Rules.
-The Promoter shall not be liable for any loss suffered by a Successful Applicant due to any changes to the Rules, including failure to complete some or all of the tasks under the Programme due to such change.
+- The Promoter reserves the right to cancel or amend all or any part of the Rules without notice.
+Any changes to the Rules will be posted on the Programme’s website at tonyelumelufoundation.org/teep.
+It is the responsibility of Successful Applicants and TEF Alumni to keep themselves informed as to any changes to the Rules.
+The Promoter shall not be liable for any loss suffered by a Successful Applicant or TEF Alumni due to any changes to the Rules, including failure to complete some or all tasks under the Programme due to such change.

-2.3 If for any reason the Programme is not capable of running as planned for reasons including but not limited to tampering, unauthorized intervention, fraud, technical failures, force majeure events or any other causes beyond the control of the Promoter which corrupt or affect the administration, security, fairness, integrity or proper conduct of this Programme, the Promoter reserves the right to cancel, terminate, modify or suspend the Programme and disqualify any Successful Applicant.
+- If for any reason the Programme is not capable of running as planned for reasons including but not limited to tampering, unauthorised intervention, fraud, technical failures, force majeure events or any other causes beyond the control of the Promoter which corrupt or affect the administration, security, fairness, integrity or proper conduct of this Programme, the Promoter reserves the right to cancel, terminate, modify or suspend the Programme and disqualify any Successful Applicant or TEF Alumni.
 The Promoter shall not be liable for any loss arising from modification, suspension or cancellation of the Programme.

 3.1.
 Applicants are not required to make any purchase or payment in order to access the website, submit an Application or become eligible for the Programme.

 3.3.
-Only one Application and Business Idea or company is permitted per Applicant.
-An Applicant shall not make multiple entries under different names, different Business Ideas and companies.
-Multiple entries by an Applicant or multiple entries for the same company shall be a ground for disqualification.
+Only one Application and Business Idea or Company is permitted per Applicant.
+An Applicant shall not make multiple entries under different names, email identifications, different Business Ideas or Companies.
+Multiple entries by an Applicant or multiple entries for the same Company shall be a ground for disqualification.

-3.4.
-All submissions must be made directly by the Applicant behind the Businesses Idea or company entering the Programme.
+3.5.
+All submissions must be made directly by the Applicant behind the Businesses Idea or Company entering the Programme.
 Entries made online using methods such as a macro, script, using automated devices or processors are not allowed and shall be disqualified.

 - Is true and correct in all material respects;